PDXostc/dstc/README.md

 The test code in `examples/stress` runs at 10M calls / second between two Dell R720 servers connected via 10Gb Ethernet.
 Single threaded.

+Running two processes on a Dell Precision 7530 with a Xeon E0216M @2.9GHz yields ~ 20M calls per second.

 ## Light dependencies
-You just need gcc and reliable multicast to build and deploy your services.
+You just need GCC or CLANG and reliable multicast to build and deploy your services.
 Any Posix-compliant OS is a suitable target environment.

 ## Can transmit arbitrary data types